 Learn The Properties Of Lanthanides In Detailed Explanation

 The 14 elements (Ce to Lu) are called the lanthanoids, or lanthanides.
 These elements are characterized by the filling up of the antepenultimate 4f energy levels.
 They are extremely similar to each other in properties, and until 1907 they were thought to be a single element.
-In the past, they were called the rare earths.
+In the past, they were called rare earths.
 This name is not appropriate because many of the elements are not particularly rare.
 Furthermore, the name is not precise since in addition to the 14 lanthanides it has been used to include La, or Sc, Y and La which are d-block elements, and sometimes Th (an actinide) and Zr (another d-block element).
-Here we will learn the most prominent Properties of Lanthanides – Electronic Structure, Oxidation State, Solubility, Colour and Spectra and at last but not the least the Magnetic Properties.
+Here we will learn the most prominent Properties of Lanthanides - Electronic Structure, Oxidation State, Solubility, Colour and Spectra, and last but not least the Magnetic Properties.

 The electronic structures of the lanthanide metals are shown in Table.
 Lanthanum (the d-block element preceding this series) has the electronic structure: xenon core 5d1 6s2.
 It might be expected that the 14 elements from cerium to lutetium would be formed by adding 1, 2, 3,.. .14 electrons into the 4f level.
 However, it is energetically favourable to move the single 5d electron into the 4f level in most of the elements, but not in the cases of Ce, Gd and Lu.
 The reason why Gd has a 5d1 arrangement is that this leaves a half-filled 4f level, which gives increased stability.